 But before you pull the trigger and hire the first photographer you find, there are a few questions you should ask yourself.
 It’s necessary to understand your goals and have a baseline vision for your photo content before you start exploring your options.
-Here are the 5 questions we recommend asking before you hire a brand photographer:
+Here are the five questions we recommend asking before you hire a brand photographer:

 There is an abundance of micro-genres within the brand photography expertise.
 Are you looking for personal brand photography, which focuses more on you as an individual?
-Think headshots, lifestyle images, and photos that show off your work process and life behind the scenes (these our our speciality at The Branding Babe).
+Think headshots, lifestyle images, and photos that show off your work process and life behind the scenes (these are our specialty at The Branding Babe).
 Or are you looking for product photography?
 These brand photos capture the items you create or sell.
 If you design jewelry or have your own makeup line, an experienced product photographer will be someone you want to reach out to.
 Perhaps you need a combination of photography styles.
-Make sure to reach out to someone who has a varied enough portfolio to meet all your needs.
+Make sure to reach out to someone with a varied enough portfolio to meet all your needs.

-Your variety and frequency of content matters!
+Your variety and frequency of content matter!
 Are you super active on social media?
-A photographer that offers full day or half day brand shoots will be important for you to find.
+A photographer that offers full-day or half-day brand shoots will be important for you to find.
 In order to capture enough content to fill up your feed throughout the year, you will need to have a few outfit changes and maybe even a location change or two during your shoot to capture a diverse enough set of images.

 Ahhh, the infamous budget question.
 The reality is that quality brand photography is an investment in YOU!
 Many brand photography experiences include more than just the photo shoot, too.
 At The Branding Babe, we offer pre-session coaching to each of our clients, have free educational resources for our clients, and even create custom presets & editing styles unique to your brand.

-Most brand photographers offer subscription based models and perks to returning clients in addition to single photography sessions.
-A The Branding Babe, we like to grow and scale with our clients and view these relationships as instrumental to both the wellbeing of our business but also all of our client’s entrepreneurial ventures.
+Most brand photographers offer subscription-based models and perks to returning clients in addition to single photography sessions.
+A The Branding Babe, we like to grow and scale with our clients and view these relationships as instrumental to both the well-being of our business but also all of our client’s entrepreneurial ventures.

-At The Branding Babe, we create custom Lightroom presets for each of our clients to use on their own personal photos in addition to using this unique preset to edit their professional photos.
-Are you drawn to warmer, darker, and moodier images, or bright, light, and airy images?
+At The Branding Babe, we create custom Lightroom presets for each of our clients to use on their own personal photos and use this unique preset to edit their professional photos.
+Are you drawn to warmer, darker, and moodier images or bright, light, and airy images?
 Make sure to choose a photographer who can capture the style you are going for!